 Its membership helps DRI publish articles and assists DRI in selecting topics and locating authors for the In-House Defense Quarterly.
 The committees has a dedicated Communities and LinkedIn Group-open only to committee members-where questions, ideas and comments can be posted and will soon have a secure area on its website for a document repository for members to post and search best practice guides, sample policies and forms.
 We host monthly conference calls on pre-selected topics where members get advice, share information and learn from each other.

 The committee also provides in-house attorneys with leadership opportunities.
 At the present time, the committee is headed by a steering committee of 17 in-house counsel from various industries and has established the following subcommittees: publications; programs; conference calls; membership; website; committee liaison; and diversity.
 Opportunities to participate in the committee's leadership are still available.

 Finally, one of the most valuable benefits of the committee is the networking and creation of friendships.
 In-house counsel are often far apart from their contemporaries and the committee supports and encourages communication among its members regarding work issues, job opportunities and mentoring.

-In-house counsel who would like to become members of the Corporate Counsel Committee may join either by going to DRI’s website and registering via the committee membership page or by contacting Char Graczyk at DRI by email or telephone 312.698.6243.
-Ms. Graczyk also can provide more on DRI’s new corporate membership plans.
+In-house counsel who would like to become members of the Corporate Counsel Committee may join by contacting Char Graczyk at DRI by email or telephone 312.698.6243.
+Ms. Graczyk also can provide more on DRI's new corporate membership plans.
 The committee is also a great opportunity for outside counsel to get their clients involved with DRI and provide value to their in-house lawyer clients outside the normal representation structure.
-Outside counsel should also contact Lynn for more information about the benefits available only to in-house counsel through committee membership.
+Outside counsel should also contact Char for more information about the benefits available only to in-house counsel through committee membership.